 This keto red cabbage slaw recipe is the perfect spring & summer side dish.
-It features purple cabbage, carrots, and a tangy apple cider vinaigrette that makes it a light, crunchy, delicious salad.
+It features purple cabbage, carrots, and a tangy apple cider vinaigrette that makes it light, crunchy, delicious salad.

 keto purple coleslaw comes together easily and only uses a handful of ingredients.
 Plus, it’s a salad that keeps very well in the refrigerator and tastes just as good a couple of days later.